YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the product is sticky, heavily applied, burning, trapped around scabs, or difficult to remove gently, send clear photos to your clinic.
 The useful details are the surgery day, the product used, how much touched the recipient area, whether you rubbed it, whether the skin is open or bleeding, and whether symptoms are getting worse.

-Spray sunscreen deserves extra caution because it can settle where the patient did not mean to apply it.
-In early recovery, shade and physical protection are usually safer than trying to solve strong sun exposure with product.
+Spray sunscreen deserves extra caution because it can settle where you did not mean to apply it.
+In early recovery, shade and physical protection are safer than trying to solve strong sun exposure with product.

 What type of sunscreen is safest for a healing scalp?